-- (f) MMA Examiner review.
+- (i) Any loan, or portion thereof, that is secured by cash, by a segregated deposit in the lending bank, by a security issued by Government, or an unconditional and irrevocable obligation or guarantee by Government to repay both principal and interest. - (ii) With MMA's approval, any loan or portion thereof, that is secured by an unconditional and irrevocable guarantee by a credit guarantee scheme. - (iii) With MMA's approval, any loan that is made from funds obtained under a scheme where the repayment by the bank to the scheme is contingent on the loan funds being repaid by the borrower to the bank (i.e., bank is liable to repay to the scheme only the funds it receives from borrower as loan repayment). - (g) MMA Examiner review.
 Each bank shall maintain records supporting the adequacy of the provisions for loan losses account.
 Such records shall be available for MMA review to assess the bank's loss estimation procedures, the quality of information on which estimates are based, and the adequacy of loan loss provisions.
 Upon review by MMA, higher levels of provisions may be deemed necessary for individual loans or groups of loans.
 In such cases, the bank will be advised that higher provisions are required, the amount, and the basis for such higher amount.
-If provisions are inadequate by more than $\pm 5\%$, adjusting entries will be required. - Reporting Requirements.
-Each bank shall submit to the MMA such returns as the MMA may require and in the form and frequency as the MMA may prescribe.
+If provisions are inadequate by more than $\pm 5\%$, adjusting entries will be required. - 7: Reporting Requirements.
+Each bank shall submit to the MMA such returns as the MMA may require and in the form and frequency as the MMA may prescribe. - 8: Power to temporarily extend deadline for compliance.
+The Board of Directors of the MMA has the power to grant flexibility for a reasonable period in cases where the MMA determines that there is valid reason for temporary non-compliance to any requirement under this regulation.